dexter2406/Monodepth2-TF2/README.md

 It's currently just for personal use, but please feel free to contact me if you need anything.

 Forgive me that I haven't used argument-parsing, so you can't run with one command.
 You need to change some path settings when you run the demo.
 However, no worries, it's just a simple code **merely for singlet depth estimation** (for now).
-That is, **no** PoseNet, training and evaluation yet.
+The Pose networks and training pipeline is still in progress, needs double check.
+Though bug-free, I can't give any guarantees for total correctness.
 Anyways, Take one minute you will know what's going on in there.

 `simple_run.py`: as the name suggests, it's a simple run, important functions are all there, no encapsulement.